Henry John Temple, 3rd Viscount Palmerston: Irish Famine

 As an Anglo-Irish absentee landlord, Palmerston evicted 2,000 of his Irish tenants for non-payment of rent during the Great Irish Famine that ravaged Ireland in the late 1840s.
 He financed the emigration of starving Irish tenants across the Atlantic to North America as did Petty-Fitzmaurice (Lord Lansdowne) to equal notoriety.
-Palmerston asserted that "... any great improvement in the social system of Ireland must be founded upon an extensive change in the present state of agrarian occupation [through] a long continued and systematic ejectment of Small holders and of Squatting Cottiers."
+Palmerston asserted that "... any great improvement in the social system of Ireland must be founded upon an extensive change in the present state of agrarian occupation [through] a long continued and systematic ejectment of Small holders and of Squatting Cottiers.".
+According to author John Newsinger, Adam Ferrie, chairman of the Emigration Committee in Canada, regretted “that men pretending to be Christians, and especially British, could be guilty of such barbarity”.

 Support for revolutions abroad

-The Revolutions of 1848 spread like a conflagration through Europe, and shook every throne on the Continent except those of Russian Empire, Ottoman Empire, Spain, and Belgium.
+The Revolutions of 1848 spread like a conflagration throughout Europe and shook every throne on the Continent except those of Russian Empire, Ottoman Empire, Spain, and Belgium.
 Palmerston sympathised openly with the revolutionary party abroad.
-In particular, he was a strong advocate of national self-determination, and stood firmly on the side of constitutional liberties on the Continent.
-Despite this, he was bitterly opposed to Irish independence, and deeply hostile to the Young Ireland movement.
+In particular, he strongly advocated national self-determination and stood firmly on the side of constitutional liberties on the Continent.
+Despite this, he bitterly opposed Irish independence and was deeply hostile to the Young Ireland movement.